Marvel’s Jessica Jones returns to Netflix on Friday 14th June 2019.

 Kilgrave – David Tennant

-How much will season two feel the influence of Kilgrave?
-Season one ended in the villain’s death – at least, that’s what we’re pretty sure happened…
+How much will season three feel the influence of Kilgrave?
+Season one ended in the villain’s death, and he popped up as a hallucination in season two – but is Jessica really free of him?

-Former Doctor Who and Broadchurch star David Tennant is currently hard at work filming BBC and Amazon series Good Omens, co-created by Neil Gaiman.
-“I think it’s quite unlike anything I’ve ever been in before and possibly anything many people have seen before,” he said recently.
+Former Doctor Who and Broadchurch star David Tennant has recently starred in BBC and Amazon series Good Omens, co-created by Neil Gaiman.
+“I think it’s quite unlike anything I’ve ever been in before and possibly anything many people have seen before,” he said.